Humanity is a complicated thing.

 - Eng IV: Voices from the Margins

-Students in the third form acquire fundamental writing, close-reading, and oral skills in this yearlong course.
-The focus of written work this year is the development of exposition, observation, and description skills.
+Third-form writers hone their narrative-writing skills and by the end of the year are exploring the fundamentals of essay writing.
+Working first on sentence- and paragraph- level writing skills, students end the year by writing a one- to three-page essays.
+Throughout the third form year, students explore the question, "How do I disturb the universe?"
+In tackling this question, students examine closely issues surrounding identity, race, gender, and social class.
+As they explore others' voices through short stories, essays, poetry, plays, and novels, students strive to aqcuire fundamental writing, close-reading, and oral skills.
+The focus of written work is the development of exposition, observation, and description skills.
 Students discover and develop their respective voices through continuous narrative and expository writing assignments.
 Critical-reading skills are stressed daily.
 The concrete elements of writing, from word to phrase to clause to sentence to paragraph to completed work—whether taking the form of a three-part critical essay, a descriptive passage, an emulation, a journal entry, a story, or a poem—receive consistent attention.
 Grammar and vocabulary are also staples of the third-form curriculum.
-Students mainly read informational texts (nonfiction) in the major disciplines: English, History, and Science.
-They also read from novels, novellas, and plays as conducive and analyze visual texts as well.
-By the end of the year, students present present an informed oral presentation on the topic of their choice.
+Texts may include Jesymn Ward's Salvage the Bones, Marjane Sartrapi's Persepolis as well as a collection of short stories and essays chosen by faculty.

 Fifth-form writers build upon skills developed in the Writing Workshop and throughout the fourth-form year.
-Grammar, structure and exposition are reviewed, but the focus turns to the critical essay in this American literature survey.
-Students are required to write three revised essays each term and several timed in-class essays to help them prepare for standardized tests as well as fall and spring exams.
+Grammar, structure and exposition are reviewed, but the focus turns to the critical essay in this mostly literature survey course.
+Students are required to write and revise several short and long assignments each term, and complete several timed in-class short and long essays to prepare for standardized tests as well as fall and spring exams.
 Fifth formers are expected to be well versed in literary terminology and to use it when speaking and writing.
 Assignments may differ depending on the instructor but stress literary analysis, exposition, persuasion, and synthesis.
-Typically, the fall will be spent reading stories as students craft thesis-driven analytical essays.
-During the winter, students can expect to read novels and poetry, to write additional analytical essays, and to write several SAT-style persuasive essays.
-The spring will feature a non-fiction unit tied to a longer culminating personal essay.
-Each form has a fluid and dynamic list of titles (our “bucket list”) from which individual teachers select texts that best meet their instructional needs.
+Typically, the fall will be spent reading stories as students craft both creative pieces inspired by the texts as well as thesis-driven analytical essays.
+During the winter, students can expect to read novels and possibly some poetry, and to write additional analytical essays.
+The spring may feature a non-fiction unit and/or a unit about World Literature.
+Each form has a fluid and dynamic list of diverse titles (our “bucket list”) from mainstream texts to more contemporary voices from which individual teachers select texts that best meet their instructional needs.

 Selection is based on proven aptitude and effort, as determined by the English department.